Chart Color Schemes

 Wolli Creek lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Wolli Creek's population was approximately 12,364 as of August 2025.
-This figure represents an increase of 1,633 people since the 2021 Census, which reported a population of 10,731.
-The growth is inferred from ABS estimates and new addresses validated after the census date.
-Wolli Creek's population density as of August 2025 was around 18,182 persons per square kilometer, placing it in the top 10% nationally.
-Wolli Creek's population grew by 15.2% between the 2021 Census and June 2024, outpacing both its SA4 region (5.3%) and the state.
-Overseas migration contributed approximately 78.0% of Wolli Creek's overall population gains during this period.
+Wolli Creek's population was approximately 12,366 as of November 2025.
+This figure represents an increase of 1,635 people from the 2021 Census, which reported a population of 10,731.
+The growth is inferred from ABS data showing an estimated resident population of 12,353 in June 2024 and an additional 65 validated new addresses since the Census date.
+Wolli Creek's population density was 18,185 persons per square kilometer as of November 2025, placing it in the top 10% of national locations assessed by AreaSearch.
+The area's population growth rate of 15.2% since the 2021 Census exceeded both its SA4 region (5.5%) and the state level.
+Overseas migration contributed approximately 78.0% of overall population gains during recent periods in Wolli Creek.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and NSW State Government projections for areas not covered by these data, released in 2022 with a base year of 2021.
-Future population trends indicate significant growth, with Wolli Creek expected to increase by approximately 4,500 persons by 2041 based on the latest numbers, reflecting a total increase of around 36.3% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
+Future population trends indicate significant growth, with Wolli Creek expected to increase by approximately 4,500 persons by 2041, reflecting a total increase of 36.3% over the 17-year period based on the latest annual ERP population numbers.

 Frequently Asked Questions - Population